khaitha/GAN/README.md

 After almsot 800 epochs later, at 1000.
 The Generative model has learned more sophisticated features.
 GAN are known for its difficulty of converging but our results are good enough.

 ![epoch_999_batch_200](https://github.com/user-attachments/assets/07b52971-8bb0-4be9-858a-0fd69fc52432)

+-- You can check the images folder for some results